 I participate in a number of online question and answer forums that cover a host of personal finance topics.
 In general, individuals write in requesting answers to their topic and everyone else chimes in with their perspective.
-Over the last couple of weeks, there were a couple of instances where the topic of discussion was about investing in your 20s.
+Over the last couple of weeks, there were a couple of instances where the topic of discussion was about, set it and forget it investing in your 20s.
 The questions were written by “20 somethings” wanting to know how they should get started.

 The big buzz in the world of investing these days is cryptocurrencies and how you can make a fortune fast.
 I’ll be honest, I’ve done a little research on them, but really don’t know much about them.
 My perspective is that I will start paying more attention to them when the major brokerage firms like Fidelity and T. Rowe Price start touting them as recommended investment options.